joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/vnJPr37.png)

-* **First thing we are going to do is click on the drop down bar on Resource Group and select the Resource Group you just created.
-The name of my Resource Group is ADProject so I'm going to select ADProject.**
+* **The first thing we're going to do is click on the drop-down bar on "Resource Group" and select the Resource Group you just created.
+The name of my Resource Group is ADProject, so I'm going to select ADProject.**

 ![Alt Text](https://i.imgur.com/YDrpxtB.png)

-* **Name your Virtual Machine, for this example I'm just going to name it WindowsVm.
-Make sure your Region matches the same as the region you set your Resource Group to.
-After that you want to choose the image of the virtual machine you want to create.
-We are creating a Windows 11 VM so im going to scroll down and select Windows 11.**
+* **Name your Virtual Machine, for this demonstration, I'm just going to name it "WindowsVm".
+Make sure your Region matches the same region you set for your Resource Group.
+After that, choose the image of the virtual machine you want to create.
+Since we are creating a Windows 11 VM, I'm going to scroll down and select Windows 11.**

 ![Alt Text](https://i.imgur.com/RpSsZbQ.png)